 If oil were to ever leak out of your piston rings or valve seals, then it would flow into the internal combustion chamber along with the fuel.
 Once the fuel and oil get mixed together, it will cause to come out of the tailpipe.
-The color of the smoke will actually be blue-ish but it will appear to be white smoke to some people.
+You’ll likely see a blue-ish color smoke from your exhaust but it may appear to be white smoke to some people.

 You would obviously want to fix this leak quickly because if the engine components are not being lubricated properly by the oil, then they’ll start to get worn out and damaged rather quickly.
 This will cause a whole other flock of expensive problems that you won’t want to have.